10 years after Michael Brown’s death, we went to Ferguson to ask: What’s changed?

 “When you're in the position I am as a chief of police, I am the final decision here at this police department,” Doyle said.
 “So that's where my optimism comes from, because I can set the tone in the practices that would take place here at this police department.”

 But activists like Strode think that no matter how much police reform is done, there are systemic problems in St. Louis that prevent meaningful change.
-The biggest one is the fact that the county is composed of small municipalities, each with their own police force, courts and standards for operating.
+One of the biggest issues is that the county is composed of small municipalities, some of which have their own police forces, courts and standards for operating.
+Some municipalities contract with St. Louis County Police, while others have banded together to form the North County Police Cooperative.

-Unlike fines and fees, the amount municipalities have increased in the last 10 years: there are now 84 municipalities in St. Louis.
-They were 81 in 2014.

 “It's just a system that no one would design unless you were actually trying to profit from poor people,” Strode said.